 Important Safety Information

-- With hyperkalemia or in conditions associated with hyperkalemia, such as chronic renal failure, uncontrolled diabetes mellitus, acute dehydration, strenuous physical activity in unconditioned individuals, adrenal insufficiency, extensive tissue breakdown
+With hyperkalemia or in conditions associated with hyperkalemia, such as chronic renal failure, uncontrolled diabetes mellitus, acute dehydration, strenuous physical activity in unconditioned individuals, adrenal insufficiency, extensive tissue breakdown

-- For whom there might be delayed tablet passage through the GI tract, e.g., gastric stasis, esophageal compression, intestinal obstruction or stricture
+For whom there might be delayed tablet passage through the GI tract, e.g., gastric stasis, esophageal compression, intestinal obstruction or stricture

-- With peptic ulcer disease
+With peptic ulcer disease

-- With active urinary tract infection
+With active urinary tract infection

-- With renal insufficiency (GFR < 0.7 ml/kg/min)
+With renal insufficiency (GFR < 0.7 ml/kg/min)

 WARNINGS AND PRECAUTIONS:

-- Gastrointestinal lesions: If there is severe vomiting, abdominal pain, or gastrointestinal bleeding, Urocit-K should be discontinued immediately and the possibility of bowel perforation or obstruction investigated.
+Gastrointestinal lesions: Solid dosage forms of potassium chlorides have produced stenotic and/or ulcerative lesions of the small bowel and deaths.
+There have also been reports of upper GI bleeding associated with these products.
+If there is severe vomiting, abdominal pain, or gastrointestinal bleeding, Urocit-K should be discontinued immediately and the possibility of bowel perforation or obstruction investigated.

 ADVERSE REACTIONS: Adverse reactions associated with Urocit-K include minor gastrointestinal complaints such as gastrointestinal discomfort, vomiting, diarrhea, loose bowel movements, or nausea.
-These may be alleviated by taking the dose with meals or snacks or reducing the dosage.
+These may be alleviated by taking the dose with meals or snacks or by reducing the dosage.